MAPharm.com

 The United States Pharmacopeia and National Formulary (USP-NF) provides standards for drugs of therapeutic usefulness and pharmaceutical necessity.
 It provides tests for identity, quality, strength, and purity.

-REMEMBER: All these references are routinely updated, and usually include the medication’s classification, brand and generic name, as well as their organic and chemical names, and list sided effects, precautions and warnings, contraindications, routes, and dosages.
+medical assistant writesRemember!
+Remember: all these references are routinely updated, and usually include the medication’s classification, brand and generic name, as well as their organic and chemical names, and list sided effects, precautions and warnings, contraindications, routes, and dosages.